Batman The Long Halloween movie review

-The first intersting thing about the movie overall was the fact that Batman was fairly new to the crime-fighting game and didn’t realize that he needed detective skills as well as his combat skills.
-I thought it was ironic that Batman thought he'd only need the physical skills to literally fight crime, but there is so much more intellectual work that comes with it.
+The first interesting thing about the movie overall was the fact that Batman was fairly new to the crime-fighting game and didn’t realize that he needed detective skills as well as his combat skills.
+I thought it was ironic that Batman thought he'd only need the physical skills to fight Interestingly there is so much more intellectual work that comes with it.
 I thought it was amusing how easy he seemed to think crime-fighting as a whole would be.
-Another surprising sidenote, was Batman did not think to put the bulletproof glass on the Batmobile.
-I was also surprised that Batman had such an advanced computer considering the time that the story looks to be set in, like the computer looks way ahead of its time for something taking place in say the 40s.
-Of course, with many Batman stories, the time period is always kind of hazy.
+Another surprising sidenote was Batman did not think to put the bulletproof glass on the Batmobile.
+I was also that Batman had such an advanced computer considering the time that the story looks to be set in like the computer looks way ahead of its time for something taking place in say the 40s.
+Of course, with many Batman stories, the period is always kind of hazy.

 My favorite character overall was Harvey Dent because I think his descent into Two-Face was a very interesting journey, I feel like you saw the hints that he had a more violent personality earlier on, then later on after the acid, we see the other personality take control.
 Though, I enjoyed many of the characters' journeys in this film as well.